mysql/mysql-connector-nodejs/tut/Getting_Started.md

 variables have to be declared and some other things. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode

-Then we load the mysqlx module.
-As we've put the code into node_modules/mysqlx node.js's module loader will work. https://nodejs.org/api/modules.html
+Then we load the xdevapi module. https://nodejs.org/api/modules.html

 Then it becomes interesting

 ```
-mysqlx.getSession({
+xdevapi.getSession({
     host: 'localhost',
     port: 33060,
     dbUser: 'root',